 - 1. Rack the vehicle. - 2.
-If you don't have a rack, then you must take extra safety precautions. - 3.
-Choose a firmly packed and level ground to jack up the vehicle. - 4.
+If you don't have a rack, then you must take extra safety precautions. - Choose a firmly packed and level ground to jack up the vehicle. - 4.
 Chock the front wheels. - 5.
 Jack the vehicle up and support it with jack stands and secure the pins. - 6.
-Put the transmission in park if automatic, reverse if manual transmission. - 7.
-The wheels should be allowed to free hang to relieve tension on the springs.
+Put the transmission in park if automatic, reverse if manual transmission. - The wheels should be allowed to free hang to relieve tension on the springs.

 IMPORTANT NEVER rely on jacks to support a vehicle!
-Always test the steadiness of your stands that are supporting the vehicle before attempting to work on a raised vehicle!
+Always test the steadiness of your stands that are supporting the vehicle.
+In the steadiness of your stands that are supporting the vehicle. that are supporting the vehicle before attempting to work on a raised vehicle!